ejamesc/jarvisbot/README.md

 * `youtube_api_key`: A Google API key with Youtube enabled.
 * `maps_api_key`: A Google API key with Maps enabled.

-New: you may now choose to use one custom_search_api_key, or use key cycling.
+**New**: you may now choose to use one `custom_search_api_key`, or use key cycling to get around Google custom search's 100 searches per day limit.
-To use key cycling, add any number of additional Google API keys with custom search enabled to config.json, with the following key schema:
+To use key cycling, add any number of additional Google API key and Google custom search engine id pairs to config.json, with the following key schema:

-* `google_api_key_1`
-* `google_search_id_1`
-* `google_api_key_2`
-* `google_search_id_2`
+* `"custom_search_credentials": [{"api_key": "x", "search_id": "y"}]`

-... and so on.
-You'll need to use multiple Google accounts to create API keys as well as corresponding custom search engines using these [instructions](http://stackoverflow.com/a/11206266).
+... and so on, where `api_key` is a Google API key with custom search enabled, and `search_id` is a Google custom search engine id.
+You'll need to use multiple Google accounts to create these key pairs, using these [instructions](http://stackoverflow.com/a/11206266).
 If this sounds like a hack, that's because it *totally is*.
-Or, stick to the old way and use just one key:
+Or, stick to the old way and use just one key pair:

 * `custom_search_api_key`: A Google API key with custom search enabled.
 * `custom_search_id`: A Google Custom Search id, which has to be created at https://cse.google.com/cse/ according to these instructions: http://stackoverflow.com/a/11206266